NadavPel/TryHackMe-write-ups-and-notes/writeups/thm-takeover.md

 ---

+## Real-World Relevance

+This challenge simulates a real **information disclosure** vulnerability.

+In real penetration tests, SSL certificates are public — anyone can read them.
+If a developer registers an internal or sensitive domain as a SAN (e.g. internal AWS bucket, staging server, admin panel), it becomes visible to anyone who inspects the certificate.

+This is a reportable finding in a pentest report because it exposes internal infrastructure that was never meant to be public.

-**What is an S3 Bucket?**
-S3 (Simple Storage Service) is AWS's cloud storage solution — essentially a folder in the cloud used to store files like images, backups, logs, and static assets.
+**What is an S3 Bucket?** S3 (Simple Storage Service) is AWS's cloud storage solution — essentially a folder in the cloud used to store files like images, backups, logs, and static assets.

 A common misconfiguration is leaving a bucket **publicly accessible**, allowing anyone to list or download its contents.
 Combined with a leaked bucket name (like